Moldova Flag

 Chisinau is the country’s political, economic, and cultural capital.
 It is the only city in Moldova with reasonable living conditions for expatriates.
 Many houses are built specially for rental.
 The city’s prime residential area is in its western section: Buiucani, the City Centre, and Botanica.

-There are no restrictions on foreigners buying properties in Moldova, except for agricultural land.
+There are no restrictions on foreigners buying properties in Moldova, except for agricultural lands and lands of forest fund.

 Read Rental Yields »

-Capital Gains: Capital gains realized from sales of real estate properties are no longer taxable.
+Capital Gains: Capital gains realized from sales of real estate properties taxed at 10%.

 Inheritance: There are no inheritance taxes in Moldova.

-Residents: Residents are taxed on their worldwide income, at progressive rates of 7%, 10% and 20%.
+Residents: Residents are taxed on their worldwide income, at progressive rates from 7% to 18%.

 Read Taxes and Costs »

-The maximum cost of registering property is only 2% of the property's value.
+The maximum cost of registering property is only 2.30% of the property's value.
 However, the 20% VAT on property purchase significantly increases transaction costs.
-The process takes about 81 days for the five procedures, according to the World Bank.
+The process takes about 4 to 10 days for the five procedures, according to the World Bank.
 Note that transactions are done in cash.

 Read Buying Guide »